Matt Olson Player Props: Braves vs. Royals

 Matt Olson At The Plate

-- Olson leads Atlanta with 17 hits, batting .304 this season with 10 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 52nd in batting average, 39th in on-base percentage, and ninth in slugging.
+- He has gone deep in four games this season (26.7%), homering in 7% of his plate appearances.

-- Olson has picked up a hit in 64.3% of his 14 games this year, with more than one hit in 42.9% of them.
+- Olson has driven home a run in nine games this season (60.0%), including more than one RBI in 26.7% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.